Did you know that diarrhea is hereditary?

-Pelvic Guru Course Manager, Heather Edwards, PT, had the pleasure of interviewing Susan Clinton about her upcoming Pelvic Guru Academy course, The Ultimate Bowel Course: GI and Pelvic Floor in Dallas, TX June 22-23.
+Pelvic Guru Course Manager, Heather Edwards, PT, had the pleasure of interviewing Susan Clinton about work with bowel management.
 Not only did we get some great poo jokes (all of us here at Pelvic Guru have elementary school-age kids), but we also learned some really great information about the relationship between the gastrointestinal system and the pelvic floor… as well as some alleviation of anxiety for working with rectal balloon catheters (an internal device that inflates to simulate how the rectum and pelvic floor work together to expel feces).

 PG: Let’s start with the big one… the balloon catheter lab… this is a little intimidating for some.
 What is the importance of using balloon catheters and is the lab as awkward as it sounds?

 Susan: The balloon catheters are the only way to recreate the full sensory experience of the rectum filling up and then the process of passing a stool.
 We do not have any other modality that does this from the inside out.
 It is also very helpful to use with dyscoordination of defecation (again it is a real-time experience) and neuromuscular re-education/coordination.

 The lab is guided and surprisingly is not painful!
 The size of the tube (and balloon deflated) is about ¼ the size of the index finger used in labs for digital palpation and treatment.
 I teach with condoms on the balloons – I treat this way also – never any worry of anything left behind.

 PG: Nothing left behind!
 Good to know!